The role of digital twins in producing a COVID-19 vaccine

 Accelerating drug production

 Immunization and vaccines prevent 4-5 million deaths every year according to the WHO.
-Once a vaccine has been discovered and developed, there will be huge pressure on pharmaceutical companies to accelerate its mass production.
-While this brings significant challenges, more rapid responses are now possible thanks to the power of data and advanced computing to help scientists’ model and simulate the disease and the drug manufacturing process.
+Once a vaccine has been discovered and developed, there is huge pressure on pharmaceutical companies to accelerate its mass production.
+While this brings significant challenges, more rapid responses are now possible thanks to the power of data and advanced computing to help scientists’ model and simulate the drug development & manufacturing process.

-One emergent domain is the advance in the use of digital twins in vaccine development and production.
+One emergent domain is the advance in the use of digital twins.
 Intense pressure is on teams all over the world to accelerate research, development and time to market for a new vaccine.
-At the same time, there must – of course – be absolutely no compromise on quality and reliability.
+At the same time, there must be absolutely no compromise on quality and reliability.
 Digital Twins promise to transform and improve pharmaceutical manufacturing, enabling faster development and better quality management.

 Digital twin: a full live replica

-Firstly, by equipping each stage of the vaccine manufacturing process with in-line sensors, it’s now possible to collect diverse sets of rich data to understand exactly what is happening in real-time.
-Then, by combining this data with physical, chemical and biological models, it’s possible to build a ‘digital twin’ of the whole vaccine production process.
+Firstly, by equipping each stage of the vaccine manufacturing process with in-line sensors and process analytical technology, it’s now possible to collect diverse sets of rich data to understand exactly what is happening in real-time.
+By combining this data with physical, chemical and biological models of process components, we can create a ‘digital twin’ of the whole vaccine production process.

 In research and development, continual simulation at each step makes it possible to test and optimize new processes without losing precious time or resorting to costly investments.
 Scientists can simulate changes in order to test them before they are implemented.
-In-line measurement using innovative new ‘quality by design’ models ensures that processes are robust and produce best-quality results.
-Crucially, this new ability to monitor quality and make adaptations during production reduces waste and accelerates times to market.
+In-line measurement using innovative new ‘quality by design’ models ensures that production processes are robust and produce best-quality results.

-With the attention of the world on the search for a COVID-19 antidote, state-of-the-art technology has a vital part to play throughout the research and development lifecycle, from scientists’ first visualizations of the molecular structure of the virus, to bringing a vaccine out of the laboratory and into doctors’ surgeries all over the world.
-An advanced data-driven digital twin of the vaccination production process is one of many exciting developments at the leading edge of pharmaceutical companies’ work, enhancing their ability to bring vaccines to patients faster and in the most effective and efficient way.
+Digital technology has a vital part to play throughout the vaccine development, from understanding the pathogen all the way to in-human clinical trials.
+An advanced data-driven digital twin of the vaccination production process is one of many exciting developments at the leading edge of pharmaceutical companies’ work, enhancing their ability to bring vaccines to patients faster and safer.